-The cost of air emissions from carbon dioxide (CO2) remain an industry uncertainty.
+The cost of air emissions from carbon dioxide (CO2) remains an industry uncertainty.
 It is expected that any carbon-reducing regulations or other developments regarding climate change will affect the energy markets in which the District participates.
 Any proposed change to the District's mix of generating resources in the future would need to be evaluated for its environmental impacts.

 Beginning in 2019, RCW 19.280.030 requires utilities to consider the social cost of GHG emissions when i) evaluating and selecting conservation policies, programs and targets; (ii) developing integrated resource plans and clean energy action plans; and (iii) evaluating and selecting intermediate term and longterm resource options.
-In response to that requirement, the District notes that its resource portfolio does not contain emitting resources.
+In response to that requirement, the District notes that its resource portfolio does not contain intermediate or long-term emitting resources.

-Table 3 2018 Fuel Mix
+Table 3 2020 Fuel Mix

 Generation Type District Calculated Fuel Mix

-Hydro-electric 95.70%
+Hydro-electric 99.98%

-Unspecified 4.27%

-Wind 0.03%
+Wind 0.02%

 TOTAL 100.00%